DamienAllonsius/RL_options/README.md

 The code is written with `Python 3.6` and uses the environement [gridenvs](https://github.com/aig-upf/gridenvs)

-To run the experiment, clone this repo and execute `python3 main.py`.
+To run the experiment, clone this repo and in RL_options folder, clone the repo [gridenvs](https://github.com/aig-upf/gridenvs).

+Finally, execute `python3 main.py`.

 You can change the environment in gridenvs/example/.